 Named after the Internal Revenue Service code that defines them, a 401(k) is a defined contribution plan offered mainly by private sector companies.
 A close cousin, 403(b) plans are similar and available to most public sector employees.
 Both are excellent investment vehicles that offer tax-free growth.
 Some employers will match all or a portion of the employee’s retirement fund contributions up to a certain amount, where it can grow tax-free until withdrawn.
-There are rules regarding early withdrawal and contribution limits, so make sure you understand them.
+There are rules regarding early withdrawal (also known as cashing out your 401(k)) and contribution limits, so make sure you understand them.

 Pensions are defined benefit plans where an employer (usually a government entity) sets aside a certain amount for an employee’s retirement based on their years of service and salary.
 Because they rely solely on employer contributions, few private employers offer them today.

 Regardless of the type of retirement vehicle available, or whether you favor stocks, mutual funds, real estate, or crypto, it’s never too late to start saving for your future.